All references to (monetary) wealth on this blog are about net worth, not income.

 I believe you can grow massive wealth if you can control spending and save to purchase the right types of assets.

-So, this post exists to help you measure and grow net worth.
-I want you to walk away from this post with:
+The post exists to share with you what I’ve learned about Net Worth.
+I want you to walk away with:

 - An understanding of net worth.